-Students may request an official transcript from the MCC Registrar's Office for a \$7.00 fee.
-Students may print out their unofficial transcript from the MCC website.
+Students may request an official transcript from the SCF Educational Records Office for a \$7.00 fee.
+Students may print out their unofficial transcript from the SCF website.
 Students are responsible for sending their grades and transcripts to their schools